keittlab/sliced/README.md

 # [sliced](https://docs.rs/sliced)

+The motivation for `sliced` to convert `OuterHeap<InnerHeap<T>>` to `UnifiedHeap<T>`, specifically replace `Vec<Vec<T>>` with a comfy wrapper `SlicedVec<T>`.
+The use case is storage of uniform- and runtime- sized strings of numbers, typically less than 128 elements in length, with many rounds, possibly in the 10's of millions, of insertions and deletions from the container.

-Two structs are provided: `SlicedVec` and `SlicedSlab`. `SlicedVec` stores a collection of uniformly sized slices in a single vector.
+Two structs are provided: `SlicedVec` and `SlicedSlab`.

+`SlicedVec` stores a
+collection of uniformly sized slices in a single vector.
 The segment length is determined at run-time during initialization.
 Methods are available for constant-time, non-order-preserving insertion and deletion.
-The erase-remove idiom is supported for for segments containing multiple values.
+The erase-remove idiom is supported on whole inner segments.

-`SlicedSlab` is built on `SlicedVec` and returns stable keys to allocated sequences of values.
+`SlicedSlab` is built on `SlicedVec` and returns stable keys to inserted sequences of values.
+Inserts always occur at the lowest available index for improved locality.
 Methods are provided for re-keying and compacting the slab if it becomes too sparse.
-Open slots are stored in a `BTreeSet` so that new insert occur as close to the beginning of the storage as possible thereby reducing fragmentation.

 # Example
 ```rust